 When symptoms of anxiety, depression, stress, or a poor sense of self become unmanageable, seeking out a medical professional may be the next step.

 Since many places across the world are in lockdown, pursuing in-person therapy is not a safe option.
 Luckily, many therapists are available to conduct video counseling sessions via secure software.
 If you have been seeing a therapist, counselor, or psychologist in the past before the lockdown, stay in touch with them and ask them if this is an option.
 If anything, they should still at least be able to correspond with you via a secure messaging software.

 There are also many online therapy options and app for people who haven’t ever done it before and need or want to start while in lockdown.
 Always investigate benefits, plans, features and pricing for yourself before use, but generally highly-rated services include Amwell, BetterHelp, Faithful Counseling, Pride Counseling, ReGain, Talkspace and Teen Counseling.

 Online Support Groups

-If you feel you need an in-between – between friends and family and therapy – seek out support groups online.
-There are many Facebook groups, for example, that provide ways to connect and share frustrations from one T1D to another.
-The people who understand Type 1 diabetes best are those who are going through it too.
-Opening up to Type 1 diabetes online support groups can be wonderful therapy and even provide humor in tough times.
+If you feel you need an in-between—between friends and family and therapy— seek out support groups online.
+There are many Facebook groups, for example, that provide ways to connect and share frustrations from one person with type 1 diabetes (T1D) to another.
+The people who understand type 1 diabetes best are those who are going through it too.
+Opening up to type 1 diabetes online support groups can be wonderful therapy and even provide humor in tough times.

 Beyond Type 1’s community app allows fellow T1Ds to connect, available on desktop, as well as Android and iOS devices, while JDRF offers Type One Nation, where T1Ds can join relevant conversations and connect with their communities on messaging boards.